 So I thought I was left to saving my pennies.
 But I wasn’t giving up hope of finding a deal.
 So I continued to dig while putting a little coin back for my expensive wool blanket.

 During my quest for a good wool blanket that wouldn’t break the bank, I only came across 1 company that offered a nice wool blanket for a reasonable price.
 EKTOS.

 Ektos sells a good variety of wool blankets in a generous twin size (66″x90″) ranging from $24 for an 80% wool, up to $59 for a 100% virgin wool blanket.
 It almost seemed too good to be true.
 After some deliberation, I decided on the Ektos 90% wool, 4.4lbs (grey) wool blanket for my needs.

 Personally, I wouldn’t purchase this blanket.
-It’s only $5 cheaper than a blanket nearly a 1lb heavier and 10% more wool.
-But if you’re on a really tight budget, I’d still recommend holding out for the next blanket up, unless you’re really wanting a thin blanket.
+It’s only $5 cheaper than a blanket nearly a 1lb heavier and 10% more wool content.
+But if you’re on a really tight budget, I’d still recommend holding out for the next blanket up, unless you’re really wanting a thinner weight blanket.

 If I were choosing a blanket based on color alone, perhaps for an anorak, I’d choose this one.
 This might be a great summer wool option, but for the same money you can get a slightly thicker blanket in grey (see below).

 This is the blanket I settled on to use for a series of survival classes at the Pathfinder School.
 I’m very happy with the size, quality, and thickness.
 I don’t believe you can find a better wool blanket for the money anywhere.
 While this isn’t an heirloom blanket, I’m fairly certain I’ll be handing this down to my children many years down the road.